 So Heng Tai.
 282 Soi Wanit 2, Bangkok, 10100 (9am-6pm.
 Closed Mondays).

 No matter how hard other places try in Bangkok, watering holes and speakeasies can never feel as cool as they do in Charoenkrung.
 The rustic buildings and run-down warehouses make brilliant hideaways for the it-bars of the area, giving them a kind of charm and effortlessness that they could never have in Thonglor.
 Here, we’ve got one of Asia’s 50 best bars, Tropic City, reigning over the neighbourhood with their tiki cocktails and bangin’ playlist.
-There’s also BAAB (Badass Asia Bar) and lots of others in and out of Charoenkrung’s branching alleys.
-Yes, we’re kind of obsessed with bar-crawling around here.
+Central: The Original Store’s timeless bar SIWILAI Sound Club is a must-visit for city dwellers.
+The first floor is a jazz bar and the second floor is an Audiophile bar.
+It’s as groovy as it gets, really.

 The thing about Charoenkrung is that it’s very easy to walk around and get from place to place.
 However, it’s also quite a long road and your feet may start to feel the toll.
 Pop into Erb Spa in Charoenkrung 30 for a great foot or full body massage done with the spa’s very own organic oils and balms.
 It’s a cool, quiet break and you’ll smell absolutely amazing afterwards.